Additional Windows proxy configuration

-The following sections detail additional ways you might configure the Windows proxy outside of the user interface.
+The following sections provide additional ways you might configure the Windows proxy outside of the user interface.

 To stop a Windows proxy from the appliance command line

 tw_terminate_winproxy utility, located in the